-Old newspaper articles (and book mentions) about American slaves,
+Old newspaper articles (and book mentions) about

-former slaves, and their descendants (N-Z)
+Americans who were enslaved and their descendants (N-Z)

 PACK – Pres Pack of Monroe and Fayette counties, W.Va.
 Mr. Pack was enslaved by Anderson Pack of Ballard, Monroe County.
 Other names mentioned: Harry Pack, one of Pres Pack's two sons; Zenith Pack, a grandson; and Zenith's grandmother, Easter Swope Pack, wife of John Pack.
 Old Split Rail Added to Museum Pieces, Yesterday and Today, Shirley Donnelly, Post-Herald, Beckley, W.Va., 31 Jan 1974, Page 4.
 Clyde Spangler of Ballard brought Rev. Donnelly a rail that was split by Pres Pack.
 PARKS – James "Jim" Parks, grew up on Arlington, Va., land belonging to the Custis-Lee family.
 Arlington National Cemetery is now located on this property.
 Although he was a civilian, the War Department allowed his burial at the national cemetery.
 Former Slave in Long Sleep at Arlington, The Herald-Leader, Steubenville, Ohio, 23 Aug 1929, Page 25.
 More information and photos are at an Arlington Cemetery site.
 He was born around 1843 to Lawrence Parks and Patsy Clark.
 Married twice and fathered 22 children.
 According to the Arlington National Cemetery site, he was freed in 1862 under the terms of the will of his former owner, George Washington Parke Custis.
 Mr. Parks, who worked at the cemetery and was a valuable source of information about the history of the land, is the only person buried in Arlington National Cemetery who was born on the property.
 He is buried at near Selfridge Gate (West Gate) in Section 15, Grave 2 (Grid G-26).
 PEARL – Caroline Pearl of Parkersburg, W.Va.
 She was enslaved by the Stalnaker family of Glenville, W.Va..
 When Mrs. Pearl was 100, she began having delusions that she was to be sold.
 Former Slave, 105, Dies, The Charleston Daily Mail, W.Va., 29 Jan 1938, Page 1.
 RIDDLE -- Jack Johnson Riddle, born 15 Nov 1841 in Marietta, Ga., a son of Tom Riddle and Martha Taylor.
 Sold to the Pope family in Talladega, Ala.
 After the Civil War, the family took the surname Riddle after a benefactor.
 Mr. Riddle died on 06 Dec 1952 in his home in Talladega, Ala.
 Survived by wife Josie and 80 descendants.
 (News articles and the Alabama, Deaths and Burials Index, 1881-1974, FHL Film Number: 1908875.)
 Former Slave, 106 And Wife Get New Home, link to Birmingham News, 12 Jan 1948.
 Klan Plays Santa to Ex-Slave, Wife, The Charleston Daily Mail, W.Va., 26 Dec 1948 Page 1.
 Has the Klan Changed Sheets?
 The Milwaukee Journal, 26 Dec 1948, Page 2.
+A representative of the newspaper (on the Snopes site) said the article didn't appear in The Milwaukee Journal.
+So here is the page in situ: Has the Klan Changed Its Sheets?
 Uncle Jack Riddle Marks 109th Birthday, The Tuscaloosa News, 15 Nov 1950, Page 2.
 111-Year-Old Talladega Negro, Ex-Slave, Dies, UP/United Press, The Anniston Star, Alabama, 08, 1952, Page 1, and Ex-Slave Was 111 Years Old, The Daily Mail, Hagerstown, Md., 08 Dec 1952, Page 18.
 A Study In Contrasts, Lubbock Avalanche-Journal, 14 Dec 1952, Page 10.
 Obituary, Jet magazine, 01 Jan 1953, Page 59.
 Photo: "Talladega - Pathways to the Past" by Walter Bell White, Page 113.
 ROSS – Susan Ross, born in Richmond Va., around 1828; at 8 sold to slaver in Louisville, Ky.; living in Calif. in 1929.
 Former Slave, 102 Years Old Is Mother of 21 Children, Oakland Tribune, 11 May 1929, Page C3.
 Photos.
 "The only reason I wasn't killed in slavery was because I fought back."
 An article and a news brief on the occasion of her 104th and 106th birthdays: Mrs. Susan Ross, One Time Slave, To Be 104, Tuesday, Oakland Tribune, 06 Aug 1931, Page 1, and Negress 106, San Mateo Times, California, 09 Aug 1933, Page 1.

 SANDERS – Va./W.Va., Mich., Ohio.
 Under Virginia law, freeing a slave was complicated and expensive.
 It took years of planning for Sampson Sanders to lay the groundwork so 51 slaves could be freed upon his death and remain free.
 A remarkable story and a rich source of African American genealogy.
 Most of the freed slaves, who retained the surname of Sanders, migrated to Cass County, Mich.
 The book also contains the story of Jack Neal, a free man who was kidnapped and sold back into slavery.
 Other surnames mentioned include Halestock, Rogers, Gallagher, Kilgore, Quesenberry, Summers and Ward.
 Cabell County's Empire for Freedom: The Manumission of Sampson Sanders' Slaves by Carrie Eldridge, Marshall University Printing Services, July 2004.
 I got a copy for $20 from an independent bookstore on Abebooks.
 Amazon has copies for $30.